Ultrastructural Pathology of the Cell and Matrix

 Description

-Ultrastructural Pathology of the Cell and Matrix: Third Edition Volume 2 presents a comprehensive examination of the intracellular lesion.
+Ultrastructural Pathology of the Cell and Matrix: Third Edition Volume I present a comprehensive examination of the intracellular lesion.
 It discusses the analysis of pathological tissues using electron microscope.
 It addresses the experimental procedures made on the cellular level.

-Some of the topics covered in the book are the structure, distribution, and variations of rod-shaped microtubulated bodies; morphology of intracytoplasmic filaments; melanosome-producing and melanosome-containing cells in tumours; myofilaments in striated muscle; and pathological variations in size, shape, and numbers of microbodies.
+Some of the topics covered in the book are the physiological analysis of the nucleus; nuclear matrix, interchromatin, and perichromatin granules; structure and function of centrioles; characteristics of mitochondria; Golgi complex in cell differentiation and neoplasia; and degranulation of rough endoplasmic reticulum.
 The intracytoplasmic and intranuclear annulate lamellae are fully covered.
 An in-depth account of the classification, history, and nomenclature of lysosomes are provided.
 The morphology and normal variations of melanosomes and anchoring fibrils are completely presented.
 A chapter is devoted to the endocytotic structures and cell processes.
 Another section focuses on the classification and nomenclature of fibrous components.

-The book can provide useful information to cytologists, pathologists, students, and researchers.
+The book can provide useful information to cytologists, scientists, students, and researchers.

 Table of Contents